jallanxjallan/onemanairforce/adaptation/stories/verspoor_confesses.md

 ---
+category: interview
+date: 15 December 1988
+status: rough
 title: Verspoor Confesses
-date: 15 December 1988
-status: new
 ---

-In mid December 1988, Cameron arranges to meet Alex and Paul at the Earthquake the night before Paul will return to the Netherlands.
+Cameron arranges to meet Alex and Paul at the Earthquake the night before Paul will return to the Netherlands.
 After several drinks, and with Alex urging him on, Paul reveals that Westerling had contacted him in early 1949 to ask if his squadron would